 Unlike steel or iron alloys, wood is the only renewable construction material.
 Wood also requires less energy to produce and doubles the amount of ecocycle efficiency.
 From the lumber sourcing to factory recycling measures, environmental care remains a crucial part of our business process.

 Our focus is building hardwood chairs that offer truly superior durability.
 With a typical service life of 20+ years, our chairs are still in dining halls and libraries long after our competitor’s chairs are in the landfill.
 That is true sustainability!

-We use ash, hard maple, red oak, white oak, walnut, and beech for most of our clients.
-All of these hardwoods are sustainably harvested in properly managed woodlands.
+We use ash, hard maple, red oak, white oak, walnut, and beech for most of our chairs.
+These hardwoods are all sustainably harvested in properly managed woodlands.
 Foresters have a method of calculating the amount of board feet of growth they have in their forests each year; in a sustainably managed forest, the Forester makes sure to cut less board feet of lumber each year than what has grown in that area.
 The beauty of a properly managed forest is that it does not matter if the hardwood specie is a fast growing specie or a slow-growing specie, as long as they cut less of that specie from the forest than the growth rate.
 We have ample supplies of slow-growing hardwoods in North America, and do not need to rely on fast-growing species, which are generally not as strong or as elegant.